Are you doing a plumbing project?

 Water Leak Sensors: What to Know

-Water damage may seem like a small nuisance, but it’s actually the number one reason for home insurance claims.
-A slow leak can ruin flooring, warp wood, damage carpet, and even lead to mold growth inside walls — which brings serious health risks and costly repairs.
-The good news: water leak sensors are a simple, affordable way to catch leaks before they spiral into major problems.
+Water damage might start as a small nuisance, but it can quickly become expensive.
+A slow leak can ruin flooring, warp wood, damage carpet, and lead to mold growth inside walls.
+The good news: water leak sensors are a simple, affordable way to catch leaks early, before they spiral into major repairs.

 How a Water Leak Sensor Works

-At its core, a water leak sensor is a small device that reacts when water touches it.
-Here’s how it works step by step:
+At its core, a water leak sensor reacts when water touches its probes.
+Here’s what happens:

-- Detection: When water comes into contact with the sensor’s probes, it completes an electrical circuit.
+- Detection: Water contacts the sensor’s probes and completes an electrical circuit.

-- Alarm: The sensor then sounds an alarm or sends an alert.
+- Alert: The sensor sounds an alarm and/or sends a notification.

 Where Leaks Are Most Likely to Happen

-- Shared Walls: in apartments or condos, a neighbor’s leak can become your problem
+- Shared walls: In apartments/condos, a neighbor’s leak can become your problem

-Even a small, slow leak can become costly if ignored — especially when mold or hidden water damage is involved.
+Even a small, slow leak can become costly if it’s hidden behind walls or under flooring — especially when mold is involved.

 Best Places to Install Water Leak Sensors